 For Couples

-When preparing for a couple's photography session, the outfits you choose can make a big impact on how the photos turn out.
-Here are some things you should avoid wearing to ensure your photos look cohesive, timeless, and professional:
+When preparing for photography, the outfits you choose can make a big impact on how the photos turn out.

-1. Clashing Colors
+1. Clashing Colours

 2. Logos and Graphics